MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Creating-a-Graphical-Date-Picker.md

 ---
 description: This article shows how to create a custom calendar-style control by using the .NET Framework form-building features in Windows PowerShell. ms.date: 12/08/2022
-title: Creating a Graphical Date Picker
+title: Creating a graphical date picker
 ---
-# Creating a Graphical Date Picker
+# Creating a graphical date picker

 > This sample only applies to Windows platforms.